The History of Sacrifice

 Hebrews 9:22 And almost all things are by the law purged with blood; and without shedding of blood is no remission.

-However, instead of our own blood, God will accept the blood of a substitute, a cow whom we kill instead of ourselves.
+However, instead of our own blood, God will accept the blood of a substitute, a goat whom we kill instead of ourselves.
 Apparently the LORD wanted blood, but it was ok if it wasn't our own, as long as someone's blood was shed for our sins.
 So, contemporary Christians saw Jesus as a scape goat who was killed instead of us, and whose blood absolves us of our sins.
 Unfortunately, this still made no sense to me.
-How can our killing of a cow or Jesus make the LORD willing to forgive us of our sins?
+How can our killing of a goat or Jesus make the LORD willing to forgive us of our sins?
 I wanted to understand this.
 In fact when I started reading the Old Testament, this was the number one question I wanted answered, and I felt sure it would all be explained in there somewhere.
 But it wasn't.
 Instead, what I found is that this ritual of "sacrifice" has its roots in a very simple idea: the idea that the LORD liked roasted meat as much as we do:

 Genesis 8:20-21 And Noah builded an altar unto the LORD; and took of every clean beast, and of every clean fowl, and offered burnt offerings on the altar.